arunx2/dashboards-lab/docs/dql.md

   ```sql
     Firefox or osx
   ```
-  plain search can quickly help you find things without knowing much about the schema.
+  Plain search can quickly help you find things without knowing much about the schema.
 But if you know the schema you can better control your searches.

 - In the sample logs, the user agent is captured in `agent` attribute.
 If you want to filter out `Linux`. you can use
   ```text
     agent: Linux